Intelligence needs

 Every recall can return per-hit score breakdowns across lexical, temporal, metadata, episodic, salience, and policy channels.

-Planning traces expose the active planner profile, planner stages, candidate sources, matched terms, filter reasons, and trace IDs so operators can debug why a memory surfaced.
+Planning traces expose the active planner profile, planner stages, candidate sources, graph relation reasons, matched terms, filter reasons, and trace IDs so operators can debug why a memory surfaced.

 The same explainability surface works across embedded usage and daemon-backed deployments, which keeps auditability close to the retrieval path.